asdf123coin/SOLISOLUTION/README.md

  * @title ...
 Token Contract
  * @dev Implements a token with a tax and burn mechanism on transfers.
  */
-contract SaoriAI is ERC20, ReentrancyGuard, Ownable {
+contract ... is ERC20, ReentrancyGuard, Ownable {
     using SafeMath for uint256;

     // ...
 [Otras declaraciones y variables]